| Previous Page | Next Page | Index

 4 May 1805 ship's boats capture a Spanish ordnance-brig from a convoy whilst the frigate engaged the escorting gun boats.

-1 Jul 1808 sailed from the island of Sira in search of a Turkish squadron reported to be off the island of Dromo.
+1 Jul 1808 departed from the island of Sira in search of a Turkish squadron reported to be off the island of Dromo.

 6 Jul 1808 action with the Badere Zaffer and Alis-Fezan, capturing the former, which was taken to Malta, and not being purchased into the Service, was sold to the local merchants.
 The latter returned to Constantinople.